American Airlines extends Max-caused cancellations to June 5

 The Boeing-made Max jets have been grounded in the U.S. and elsewhere since mid-March, following two deadly crashes in Ethiopia and Indonesia.
 Airlines that own them have been scrambling other planes to fill some Max flights while canceling others.

-American has 24 Max jets in its fleet.
+American Airlines Group Inc., the largest U.S. airline by revenue, has 24 Max jets in its fleet.
 The Dallas-based airline said it is awaiting information from U.S. regulators, and will contact customers affected by the cancellations with available re-bookings.

+Boeing and the U.S. Federal Aviation Administration said last week the company needs more time to finish changes in a flight-control system suspected of playing a role in the two crashes.
+That means airlines could be forced to park their Max jets longer than they expected.

+American said Sunday that by canceling the flights in advance, “we are able to provide better service to our customers with availability and re-booking options,” and to avoid last-minute flight disruptions.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.